mipayne/JustTheClass/about.md

 - Use a burgers circuit to find the burgers vector
 - Relate deformation features to observed mechanical properties
 - Predict mechanical behavior based on observed deformation features

+#### consideration of new learning goals
+metacognitive goals:

+- Be able to predict what tools would be helpful to you in your research
+- Reflect on the best ways to read papers
+- Reflect on the best ways to assess/question existing research
+- learn what resources and tools work best for you when engaging with research
+- have the tools in your toolbox to jump into characterization of structural materials
+- learn how to build toy models to better understand your system and design experiments

+affective goals:
+- by the end of this course, learners will appreciate the importance of critical yet respectful discussion with peers

+interpersonal goals:
+- by the end of the course, students should be able to clearly present research plans and why they are worth doing
+- Find value in and understand the intricacies of electron microscopy characterization techniques with respect to defects

 ### Prerequisites
 General Material Science and Mechanics of Materials Background